LEL-A/EuroInstructProject/README.md

 The licenses of the datasets are stated below.

 ### InstructGermanDPR
-This dataset is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+`InstructGermanDPR` is licensed under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 It is derived from the [GermanDPR](https://www.deepset.ai/germanquad) dataset from [deepset.ai](https://www.deepset.ai/).
 Many thanks to you!